wiigelec/3dprinter_config/tier2.md

-# Tier 1 — Baseline Calibration (Dragon SF)
+# Tier 2 — Standard Flow Tuning (Dragon SF)

 **Purpose:**
-Establish a mechanical and thermal reference point for your 3D printer.
+Tier 2 represents the *operational baseline* for standard flow hotends.
-Tier 1 represents the minimal operational settings used for calibration, bring-up, and baseline verification.
+It extends from the Tier 1 calibration base and introduces higher speeds and accelerations within the thermal and volumetric limits of the **Dragon SF** hotend (10–15 mm³/s).
-It focuses on *accuracy, stability, and repeatability*, not speed.
+The goal is consistent production-quality printing with balanced throughput and finish.

 ---